mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

          5. The weight is improperly frozen (weights that should not be frozen are frozen).

              This means that the weight that should be frozen is not frozen or the weight that should not be frozen is frozen.
 In MindSpore, the freezing weight can be implemented by controlling the `params` parameter passed to the optimizer.
 Parameters that are not transferred to the optimizer will not be updated.
-You can check the weight freezing status by checking the script or viewing the parameter distribution histogram in MindInsight.
+You can check the weight freezing status by checking the script or viewing the parameter distribution histogram in MindSpore Insight.

          6. The loss function is incorrect.